hebekat/SafeSignal/README.md

 Simple gestures will trigger alarm/popus on the devices of your groupmates.

 We created this prototype in the platform UNITY to demonstrate how the features would be implemented in the TomTom app.

+To see the implementation of the prototype see the *.cs files.